 The committee is tasked with inquiring into the following:

 - the implementation, performance and governance of the National Disability Insurance Scheme;

-- reviewing the administration and expenditure of the NDIS;
+- the administration and expenditure of the National Disability Insurance Scheme; and

-The committee does not have the ability to examine, advise on, or advocate for individual cases.
-People with concerns about these matters should contact the National Disability Advocacy Program.
+Unfortunately the committee does not have the ability to examine, advise on, or advocate for individual cases.
+People with concerns about these matters should contact the National Disability Insurance Agency directly.

 The committee occasionally inquires into specific aspects of the Scheme.
 These inquiries are advertised on the committee's webpage and circulated around disability networks.
 When it does undertake an inquiry, it will invite submissions from individuals and organisations.
 In addition to these specific inquiries, the committee welcomes submissions and information from those involved in the Scheme in any capacity on their experiences of the implementation and performance of the NDIS to date.

 After 30 June each year, the committee is asked to present an annual report to the Parliament on the activities of the committee during the year, in addition to other reports on any other matters it considers relevant.